 To comply with requirements, your clinician will verify and document your physical location during your visit.

+Your provider will send a text message to your smartphone when they’re ready to start the appointment.
 At or shortly after your scheduled time, you’ll receive a text message on your smartphone.
 Just click the link in the message and you will be connected to your visit by secure video chat.

+Use headphones (the kind with a built in microphone) for the best audio quality.
 If you are not able to use headphones, avoid resting your phone on a surface that blocks the speaker and/or microphone during your visit.
 (In our experience, this results in one or both parties sounding like Alvin from the Chipmunks.)
 And if your audio sounds strange right when you connect to your visit, just keep talking–most of the time that resolves in a couple seconds.
 Something else that can help: update your iPhone operating system if you are prompted to.

+Please answer your phone if you get a call from our office the day of your visit.
 On the day of your visit, you may receive a call from a WHA medical assistant within two hours before your appointment to go over important details of your medical history.
 This will help make sure you and your provider have the time you need to focus on your care.
 If you receive a pre-appointment call, please take a few minutes to speak with our team so that you are able to receive the greatest benefit from your time with the provider.

+Billing.
 This is a regular visit.
 Your provider will ask questions to evaluate your health or condition and will work with you to create a care plan, when needed.
 They will help you understand important information about your health or diagnosis and will give you the opportunity to ask questions.
 We will bill your insurance company, when appropriate, just like we would for an in-person appointment.
 Depending on your benefits, you could be responsible for a co-payment or deductible and co-insurance requirements.
 (If a co-payment is due, our office will contact you to pay by phone 1-2 days after your visit.)